 Think back to the day of your loved one's dementia diagnosis.
 What was your reponse to hearing your loved one has dementia?
 Did you leave wondering what this all meant and what you would do next?

 What if the same doctor had used the word "cancer" instead of dementia?
-What questions would you have immediately asked, what actions would you have demanded?
-A second opinion, referral to a specialist, the stage of dementia, the type of dementia, medication and treatment plans perhaps?
+Would you have immediately asked or demanded a second opinion and referral to a specialist?
+Would you ask the type and stage of dementia and if any medications and treatment plans are available?